-A Michigan Rental Application is extremely useful for landlords and property owners to screen applicants and gather essential information about their rental history, employment, prior evictions, income, criminal background, and credit history.
+A Michigan Rental Application is a useful document for landlords to do background checks on applicants and gather essential information about their rental history, employment, prior evictions, income, criminal background, and credit history.

 State Laws